flaviagmiranda/bc13_w11d2_workshop_full-stack-deployment-front-end-f-l/README.md

-# Shopping List Frontend For Practicing Deployment
+# Shopping List Frontend For Practicing Deployment.

 Note: Have your back end deployed from the other repo first so that you have your API URL ready to provide as an environment variable for your front end.